allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 [Spark Streaming documentation](http://spark.apache.org/docs/latest/streaming-programming-guide.html).
 Perhaps the patterns were prepared for regular database connection pools, when single database connection cannot be shared between clients concurrently.
-But a Kafka producer is thread-safe object, so it can be easily shared by multiple Spark tasks within the same JVM.
+But a Kafka producer is a thread-safe object, so it can be easily shared by multiple Spark tasks within the same JVM.
 Moreover, Kafka producer is asynchronous and buffers data heavily before sending.
 How to return a Kafka producer to the pool, if it is still processing data?